Providing Skilled Legal Expertise

-There are many common scenarios that usually give rise to requests to modify (reduce/terminate) alimony, including the following:
+There are many common scenarios that usually give rise to requests to modify (suspend/reduce/terminate) alimony, including the following:

-It is important that those seeking to modify or terminate alimony understand that a change in income may be considered by a court if it was “involuntary.”
-Whereas if a person decides to give up a lucrative medical practice to fulfill the party’s dream of painting (and it is less lucrative), the court will typically not modify a spousal support order related to reduce income from these types of voluntary career changes.
+It is important that those seeking to suspend, modify or terminate alimony understand that a change in income may be considered by a court if it was “involuntary.”
+If a paying spouse decides to give up a lucrative medical practice to fulfill the party’s dream of painting (and it is less lucrative), the court may not modify a spousal support order related to reduce income from these types of voluntary career changes.

-It is also important to note that the standards that apply to your modification may differ, depending on when you entered into the Agreement (i.e., before or after the new alimony statute).
+It is also important to note that the standards that apply to your modification may differ, depending on when you entered into the Agreement (i.e., before or after the new alimony statute, September 10, 2014).

 When seeking a termination or modification based on retirement, the timing of your agreement is equally critical.
 The amendment to the alimony statute has three standards: